mfenerich/runtime-env-blog/_posts/2025-03-06-understanding-dependency-injection-in-nestjs-a-practical-guide-part-2.md

 ---
 layout: post
 title: 'Understanding Dependency Injection in NestJS: A Practical Guide - Part 2'
+description: "Dive deeper into sharing services across modules in NestJS as we implement CPU and Disk modules that depend on a common Power service.
+Master the three-step process for cross-module dependencies and understand how NestJS resolves the dependency tree."
 date: 2025-03-06 13:31 +0100
+categories: code nestjs
 author: "Marcel Fenerich"
+tags: [NestJS, CrossModuleServices, TypeScript, ModuleHierarchy, DependencyInjection, BackendDevelopment, NodeJS, IntermediateTutorial, ServiceInjection, ApplicationDesign]
 comments: true
 ---